-That outing was an opportunity to use my relatively new Tokina AT-X 116 PRO DX-II 11-16mm F2.8 with my Nikon D5100.
+That outing allowed me to use my relatively new Tokina AT-X 116 PRO DX-II 11-16mm F2.8 with my Nikon D5100.
 Near the house, on another part of the property, is an abandoned barn and a red shack.
 But where I had the most fun was photographing the inside of the dilapidated red shed.

 For the Lens-Artists Challenge #168 – Seen Better Days, I did not want to rely on what I already had in the Lightroom Catalogues.
 I wanted to create some new photographs.
 I turned to Google and Google Maps, scouting out various abandoned properties around Mercer, Hunterdon and Somerset County.